-Applicants who are referred to the Registration Committee because of declarations on their application form, or because they have difficulty in obtaining required documents, are advised verbally as they usually call to inquire about the referral process.
-If the applicant does not call or follow-up with the appropriate document or submission, the matter is followed up by mail or e-mail depending on the applicant's preferred choice of correspondence.
+Applicants who are referred to the Registration Committee because of declarations on their application form, or because they have difficulty in obtaining required documents, are advised in writing about the referral process.
+If the applicant does not follow-up with the appropriate document or submission, the matter is followed up by mail or e-mail depending on the applicant's preferred choice of correspondence.